goedzo/cordova-plugin-barcodescanner-browser-support/README.md

 UPDATE: THIS IS THE FIRST WORKING VERSION OF THE BROWSER SUPPORT.
 PLEASE SEE _Browser usage_ FOR MORE DETAILS.

-It's wonky, only supports QR, ITF, and Code128 and only detects a barcode when you fill the entire width of the screen with the barcode.
+It only supports QR, ITF, and Code128 and only detects a barcode when you fill the entire width of the screen with the barcode.
 But it works, and it's better than nothing.
 Please note any issues or improvements you find on github!